3. Runtime Dependencies#

 Attention

-The perf tool is not available in macOS and Windows.
+tool is not available on macOS or Windows.

-Grant permissions to the user to be able to run the perf tool:
+, grant the necessary permissions to the user to run it:

 perf stat -e instructions:u dd if=/dev/zero of=/dev/null count=100000